connorhehn/Java-Spring-App/README.md

 RateMe is a web application designed for users to submit reviews and ratings for various products or services.
 This project is a work in progress.
 It is an application for allowing users to keep track of rating products and services.
 The current version includes basic functionality for adding and deleting reviews.

 ## Future Development
-- Connect to a cloud database for storing reviews.
 - Implement user authentication and authorization.
 - Add user connectivity to allow users to see a partner's reviews for the same products.